raymondgitonga/matching-service/README.md

     "message": string
 }
 ```
-The `result` field holds an array that holds matching partners, based on the clients request, in case of an error this field will hold nothing
+The `result` field holds an array that holds matching partners, based on the clients request, in case of an error this field will return an empty array

 The `error` field holds a boolean indicating whether the request was successful or not